MoriyaShiine/enchancement/README.md

   * Enchanted chestplates increase air mobility.
   * Enchanted Tridents have Loyalty built in.
   * Enchanted mining tools have Efficiency built in.
-* Weapon Enchantment Cooldown Requirement
-  * Enchantments such as Fire Aspect or Frostbite require your weapon cooldown to be near full to activate.
 * Coyote Bite
   * Entities can be attacked for a few ticks after they leave your crosshair.
+* Weapon Effect Cooldown Requirement
+  * Axes require your weapon cooldown to be near full to disable Shields.
+  * Enchantments such as Molten or Frostbite require your weapon cooldown to be near full to activate.
+* Fix Vanilla Bugs
+  * Fixes attribute swapping.
+  * Fixes Riptide being slower with Water Movement Efficiency enchantments (such as Amphibious and Depth Strider).
+  * Fixes Riptide rendering with a rotation while swimming.
+  * Fixes Maces not resetting fall distance on the client.
 * Enchantment Descriptions
   * Enchantments display what they do under their name.
   * Enchanted Books display what items they can be applied to.